Skip to Content

 I knew this was my calling; the For Better Initiative was born.
 It aims to work with schools to design and deliver learning programmes and materials tailor-made for their refugee background students, rather than a one-size-fits-all approach.

 My vision is to build equitable education based on fairness and inclusiveness.
 The initiative develops new programmes and resources for refugee children.

-The diploma of teaching has not only assisted in getting me where I am today.
-It has opened my mind to identify issues and use innovative thinking to help educate our future leaders.
+The diploma of teaching has not only assisted in getting me where I am today, it has opened my mind to identify issues and use innovative thinking to help educate our future leaders.

-Graduates of the Graduate Diploma of Teaching (Primary) will be eligible to apply for provisional teacher registration with the Education Council of Aotearoa New Zealand.
+Graduates of the Graduate Diploma of Teaching (Primary) will be eligible to apply for provisional teacher registration with the Teaching Council of Aotearoa New Zealand.
 As a provisionally certificated teacher, you will be qualified to teach in New Zealand primary and intermediate schools.

 Massey University Institute of Education prides itself on the success rate of its graduates in winning jobs as teachers at the conclusion of their initial teacher education programme.